MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-overview.md

 ms.localizationpriority: medium
 keywords: teams authentication tabs Microsoft Azure Active Directory (Azure AD)
 ---
-# Enable Teams single sign-in in a tab application
+# Enable Teams single sign-on in a tab application

 Single sign-on (SSO) is an authentication method where a user must sign-in only once to access an application or a web service.
 Once a user signs in, they can access the app without going through authentication again.

 With Teams SSO your app users have an added advantage.
-A user logged into Teams can access an app within Teams environment without signing in.
-Use Teams Single sign-in (SSO) to authenticate user identity and provide them access to your app.
+A user logged into Teams can access an app within Teams environment without signing in to the app.

+Use Teams SSO to authenticate user identity and provide them access to your app.

 Here's what you'll learn in this section: